 The anti-capitalist slogans, ‘The World Is Not A Commodity’ and ‘Our World Is Not For Sale’, are tremendously powerful statements about how capitalism insidiously tries to turn human beings into passive consumers for its products.

-In fact, consumption is the fuel in the engine that helps keep the system running.
+Consumption is the fuel in the engine that helps keep the capitalist system running.
 We live in a world dominated by commodities.
 This leads people to the false idea that the ethical choices we make as consumers can lead to a fundamental change in society.
 The reality is, that in the battle against commodities, capitalism will always win.

 The fundamental point that Karl Marx made in Capital, is that the labour power of human beings is the one unique commodity that capitalism cannot control.
 Human beings can resist and protest in various ways.
 Labour power is therefore a peculiarly contradictory form of commodity.
 This is summed up very well by Henry Ford who is reported to have said, “Why is it every time I ask for a pair of hands, they come with a brain attached?”